JanssenProject/jans/docs/admin/config-api/attribute.md

 tags:
   - administration
   - config-api
-  - endpoints
+  - attributes
 ---

-# Attributes (original SAML jargon) or "user claims" (OpenID jargon)
+# Attributes

 Attributes are individual pieces of user data, like uid or email, that are required by applications in order to identify a user and grant access to protected resources.
+In OpenID Connect, these are called user claims.

 ------------------------------------------------------------------------------------------

-#### Listing existing attributes
+## Listing existing attributes

 <details>
  <summary><code>GET</code> <code><b>/</b></code> <code>(gets list of attributes based on search parameters)</code></summary>

-##### Parameters
+### Parameters

 > | name       |  param type | data type      | type      |default value | description                                                                     |
 > |------------|-------------|----------------|-----------|--------------|---------------------------------------------------------------------------------|